 Declaring a Major or Minor

-To declare a psychology major or minor, contact Dr. Stephen Drigotas, Director of Undergraduate Studies, to make an appointment.
+To declare a psychology major or minor, submit an electronic request in SIS.

 Please refer to the Academic Catalog, maintained by the Office of the Registrar and the Office of Academic Advising, for the formal listing of Psychology major and minor requirements.
 All classes taken for the major must be taken for a grade and be completed with a C- or better.
 Courses taken during Intersession or through the School of Business and Professional Studies may not be used to satisfy the requirements for the psychology major, although JHU summer credits may be accepted to satisfy these requirements.
 View the Psychology Undergraduate Handbook for additional information about these programs.